 - Heat a skillet over high heat until hot.
 Add 2 tablespoons of oil and wait 30 seconds until the oil is hot.
 Add finely chopped shiitake mushrooms and ½ teaspoon salt.
 Sauté for 2 minutes.
 Set aside.

 - Return the skillet back over high heat.
 Add 1 tablespoon of oil and wait until the oil is hot.
 Reduce the heat to medium.
-Add finely chopped red long chili peppers ground Sichuan peppercorn, star anise, garlic, and the remaining salt.
+Add finely chopped red long chili peppers ground Sichuan peppercorn, star anise, garlic, ginger and the remaining salt.
 Sauté for 1-2 minutes until fragrant.

 - Add the prepared mushroom, paprika powder, coconut sugar, and soy sauce into the skillet over medium heat.
 Stir to combine well.
 Sauté for another 2 minutes.
 Remove the skillet from heat.
 Stir in chopped peanuts.